nhoughto5/InterviewPrep/BlueByteTest/README.txt

 random humans so it runs infinitely.

-Included is the incomplete source code of the system, where parts that needs implementation are marked with an // Implement me! comment.
+Included is the incomplete source code of the system, where parts that needs implementation are marked with an // TODO Implement me! comment.

 You may add more messages and modify functions/classes to some extent but the general structure of the system should stand.